drewstopherlee/docs/_posts/2023-05-13-plex-user-guide.md

 > Additionally, if you decide to purchase a Plex Pass (unlocks some paid features within your Plex players), the people you add to your "Plex Home" will not have access to my libraries.
 {: .prompt-warning }

 Now's the time to connect your playback devices to your new account.
-Depending on what you're using, you may need download and install the Plex app your device, or one may have come pre-installed.
+Depending on what you're using, you may need to download and install the Plex app your device, or one may have come pre-installed.
 (This includes the App Store on iOS/tvOS devices, the Google Play Store on Android devices, and other similar stores and libraries on other platforms like Roku.)

 Upon first use for most of these platforms, you will either have to log in with your username and password, or link the device with your account when prompted.
 To link your account, your Smart TV or streaming device will show you a code made of 4 letters or numbers.
 Simply visit <a href="https://www.plex.tv/link/" target="_blank">plex.tv/link</a> and enter the code (you may have to sign in first if you're not already).
 This linking process saves you from having to enter your username and password on your TV which can be frustrating.

-Once you've entered the code, your streaming device should sign in automatically after a few moments.
+Once you've entered the code, your streaming device should sign in automatically after a few seconds.

 You can visit the <a href="https://www.plex.tv/media-server-downloads/#plex-app" target="_blank">Plex downloads page</a> to see a list of platforms on which the Plex player is available and be directed on how to install it for your device.